craig-m/crgm_net/kernel/README.md

 # kernel config

-Build a custom linux kernel for Linode Linux VPS (on the remote destination machine).
+Build a custom, lightweight, linux kernel for Linode Linux VPS (on the remote destination machine).

-"Tested" with Debian GNU/Linux 9.6 (stretch) + 4.20.4 (current stable), on my Linode.
+"Tested" with Debian GNU/Linux 9.6 (stretch) + 4.20.5 (current stable), on my Linode.
 This is not endorsed or supported by me in anyway.

-to do: continue to turn things off until something breaks :)
+to do: continue to turn things off until something breaks.
+This kernel already uses far less memory than the default one :)

 ### hardening